YogliB/svelte-component-template/README.md

-## This template is based on the official [component-template](https://github.com/sveltejs/component-template) and [app-template](https://github.com/sveltejs/template)
+## This template is based on the official [component-template](https://github.com/sveltejs/component-template) and [app-template](https://github.com/sveltejs/template) with help from [this](https://github.com/sveltejs/component-template/pull/5) PR
 *Psst — looking for an app template?
 Go here --> [sveltejs/template](https://github.com/sveltejs/template)*

 ---